ahmed-lotfi/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Numbers should be printed in order
 The first printed number should be the number passed to your function The last printed number should be 98
+12. The World looks like a multiplication-table, or a mathematical equation, which, turn it how you will, balances itself function that prints the n times table, starting with 0.

+Prototype: void print_times_table(int n);
+If n is greater than 15 or less than 0 the function should not print anything